CCS-ZCU/interactive-embeddings/README.md

 # Interactive Embedddings Visualizations

 ---

 ## Authors

-* [list of all contributors, with their institutional email and ORCID]
+* Jana Švadlenková
+* Jan Tvrz
+* Vojtěch Kaše

 ## License

 CC-BY-SA 4.0, see attached License.md

 ---

 ## Description

-[What is the purpose of this repo?
-Is it related to any specific dataset or publication output?]
+This repository serves for developement of a tool allowing interactive visual exploration of word embedding data based on corpora of early modern scientific literature in Latin (see [this repo](https://github.com/CCS-ZCU/noscemus_ETF/tree/master)).
+This work is part of the [TOME project](https://tome.flu.cas.cz).

 ## Getting started